From a sentence to

 /queue POST Python enqueues JS commands here.

-Ready to try the pipeline?
+Ready to try it?